kapicorp/kapitan/docs/secrets.md

 If you want to get started with secrets but don't have a GPG or KMS setup, you can also use the secret `ref` type.
 Note that `ref` is not encrypted and is intended for development purposes only. *Do not use ref secrets if you're storing sensitive information!*

-### Using secrets
+## Using secrets

 The usual flow of creating and using an encrypted secret with kapitan is:

-1. **Define your GPG recipients or KMS key in the inventory** under `parameters.kapitan.secrets`.
+#### 1. Define your GPG recipients or KMS key

+This is done in the inventory under `parameters.kapitan.secrets`.

 Just like any other inventory parameters, this can be inherited from a common class or defined per target.
 For example, `common.yml` may contain:

 ```yaml
 parameters:
   kapitan: